Searching for a way to control how WooCommerce variation price ranges are displayed on your store?

 - Creating your own custom template that includes the minimum and/or maximum price.
 You can use simple placeholders to control where to insert the prices.

-WooCommerce Variation Prices lets you change how the prices display on both the shop page and the single product page.
+WooCommerce Variation Prices lets you change how the prices are displayed on both the shop page and the single product page.

 It also integrates with other plugins that might display variable prices, including some plugins that we’ve written about such as WooCommerce Product Table (our tutorial) and Quick View Pro.
 Basically, if the plugin displays the variation price, it should work fine.

-To get started, purchase a copy from the Barn2 website.
-Then, follow along to learn how to set it up…
+To get started, purchase the Variation Prices plugin.
+Then follow along to learn how to set it up…

 1. Install WooCommerce Variation Prices and Activate With a License Key